apiaryio/dredd/docs/hooks.md

 If `beforeAll` and `afterAll` are called multiple times, the callbacks are executed serially (in the order hook files were loaded from filesystem).

-All compiled `transactions` are pasesd as a first argument in `beforeAll` and `afterAll` hook and are populated on the `hooks` object.
+All compiled `transactions` are passed as a first argument in `beforeAll` and `afterAll` hook and are populated on the `hooks` object.

 ## Synchronous vs. Asynchronous hook